 UK government strategy and regulation is constantly evolving.
-Aviation regulatory changes are ongoing, and more recently Brexit has become dominant.
 BGA is engaged with GAA colleagues in responding to the related strategic issues.
 Domestic issues such as planning and sport-related development are ongoing.
-Again, the BGA works closely with others, including the Sport and Recreation Alliance (S&RA), which is a non-government organisation representing most of sport including gliding.
+Again, the BGA works closely with others including the Sport and Recreation Alliance (S&RA), which is a non-government organisation representing most of sport including gliding.

-Gliding is primarily impacted by European aviation regulation (see EASA).
-However, occasional consultations outside of the aviation regulation domain are relevant and responsed to either by BGA or through EAS.
+Gliding is primarily impacted by UK regulations.
+However, occasional consultations outside of the aviation regulation domain are relevant and responsed to either by BGA or through Europe Air Sports.